lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 17. **SPIRE Server Validates Verification Result**
     - The SPIRE Server receives the verification result from Keylime Verifier
-    - If verification succeeded (including certificate signature verification and mobile location verification if applicable), the server proceeds to issue the agent SVID
+    - If verification succeeded (including certificate signature verification and TPM quote verification), the server proceeds to issue the agent SVID
     - If certificate signature verification failed, the server rejects the attestation and does not issue an SVID
-    - If mobile location verification failed, the server rejects the attestation and does not issue an SVID
+    - If TPM quote verification failed, the server rejects the attestation and does not issue an SVID

 18. **SPIRE Server Issues Sovereign SVID**
     - The SPIRE Server creates an X.509 certificate (SVID) for the SPIRE Agent